 You can’t leave it up to how you feel on a given day.

-For a recent example, let’s contrast how you felt on two different days over the last four months:
+For an example, let’s contrast how you felt on two different days over a four month stretch:

 - December 24, 2018: broad market prices had just fallen between 20% and 26% from their prior peak only a few months earlier